NoahY/q2a-comment-ajax/README.rst

 - currently supports only **basic editor** (don't try with markdown or wysiwyg editor, it won't work)
 - inserts new comment into page dynamically without having to reload
 - displays slide effects when showing and hiding comments and comment form
+- option to flash star as reminder when commenting on answer to own question
 - animated close when pressing Esc key
 - option to include @username references when clicking reply, via admin/plugins
 - switch on and off via admin/plugins